MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/contribute-csp-reference.md

 ## Provide feedback on documentation

-As most of the CSP articles are automated, the feedback for these articles is best addressed when submitted using [Feedback Hub app](https://support.microsoft.com/windows/send-feedback-to-microsoft-with-the-feedback-hub-app-f59187f8-8739-22d6-ba93-f66612949332).
-However for nonautomated content, use the [Microsoft Learn documentation contributor guide][CONTRIB-1].
+CSP articles are automated using the DDF v2 and ADMX files, which are part of the Windows codebase.
+Intune settings catalog also uses the DDF v2 files to present the settings and help text.
+As such, the feedback for these articles is best addressed when submitted directly to the engineering team using [Feedback Hub app](https://support.microsoft.com/windows/send-feedback-to-microsoft-with-the-feedback-hub-app-f59187f8-8739-22d6-ba93-f66612949332).
+CSP reference articles as well as the Intune settings catalog are updated periodically using the latest copy of DDF v2 files, and benefit from the feedback addressed by the engineering team.

+Automated CSP articles however do contain [editable content](#csp-article-structure), which is preserved by the automation.
+For any feedback about the editable content, use the [Microsoft Learn documentation contributor guide][CONTRIB-1].

 Use these sections to determine where you should submit feedback.